kla55/flask-and-docker/README.md

 ## Hints
 1. When ready for the image - run code > docker build -t ml-flask-app .
-    1.1 'docker build' - Will instruct docker to build an image 1.2 '-t ml-flask-app' - Assign a tag -t to the image, naming it 'ml-flask-app' 1.3 '.' - Specifies the build context where the Dockerfile is located
+    1.1 'docker build' - Will instruct docker to build an image\
+    1.2 '-t ml-flask-app' - Assign a tag -t to the image, naming it 'ml-flask-app'\
+    1.3 '.' - Specifies the build context where the Dockerfile is located

 2. To run the docker image with a new contain
-    2.1 'docker run' - start a new container from an image 2.2 '-p 5000:5000' - Maps port 5000 on the host to port 5000 in the container 2.3 'ml-flask-app' - Specifies the DOcker image to use
+    2.1 'docker run' - start a new container from an image\
+    2.2 '-p 5000:5000' - Maps port 5000 on the host to port 5000 in the container\
+    2.3 'ml-flask-app' - Specifies the DOcker image to use

 3. Will be able to access the Flask app by visiting the designated port

 4. Debugging keywords:
-    4.1 'docker run -it --rm ml-flask-app /bin/bash' - Run an interactive shell inside the container 4.2 'ls -lah /app/' checks inside the container if the file exists
+    4.1 'docker run -it --rm ml-flask-app /bin/bash' - Run an interactive shell inside the container\
+    4.2 'ls -lah /app/' checks inside the container if the file exists

+5. Docker-compose --build: - used to build and start the docker container.
+It combines two operations:
+    5.1 '--build': This flag forces Docker Compse to rebuild the image for the services defined in the docker-compose.yml file before starting the container.
+This is useful if you have made changes to yoru dockerfile and want to make sure the latest changes are reflected in the containers.\
+    5.2 'docker-compose up': This command starts all the services defined in your yml file.
+If the image for hte services don't exist, Docker Compose will build the image before starting the container. \
+    5.3 Without --build: If you run docker-compose up without the --build flag, Docker Compose will use existing images (if they exist) and won’t rebuild them.
+If you’ve made changes to your Dockerfile or application code, you may not see those changes reflected unless you explicitly rebuild the images.